What do we mean by trauma-informed services and why is such an approach important?

 - The Office for Victims of Crime (OVC) Archive has a resource on its website called: First Response to Victims of Crime Elderly Victims.
 When elderly people are victimized, they usually suffer greater physical, mental, and financial injuries than other age groups.
 As a first responder, you can do much to restore confidence in and maintain the dignity of the elderly victims you work with using a trauma-informed approach.

 - The National Center for PTSD from the US Department of Veterans Affairs provides information on their website entitled: Posttraumatic Stress Symptoms among Older Adults: A Review.
-Resources on the aging population are important as demographic patterns across the globe are changing, and older people constitute a growing proportion of the population.
+Visit disclaimer page Resources on the aging population are important as demographic patterns across the globe are changing, and older people constitute a growing proportion of the population.
 Significant to professionals working with older adults is the understanding, assessment, and treatment of posttraumatic stress, as symptoms can emerge or re-emerge late in life.

 - Social Support and Health Related Quality of Life Among Older Adults was developed by the CDC.
 Social support can be critical for those older adults who rely on family, friends, or organizations to assist them with daily activities, provide companionship, and care for their wellbeing.
 The 1965 Older Americans Act recognized the need for social support by requiring that agencies on aging provide in-home services and group meals to foster social interaction.